AustralianTechLobby/Constitution/README.md

 ## 14: Composition and membership of committee
 1. The committee is to consist of:
   - the office-bearers of the association, and
-  - at least 3 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15.
+  - at least one (1) ordinary committee member, each of whom is to be elected at the annual general meeting of the association under clause 15.
 Note.
 Section 28 of the Act contains further requirements concerning eligibility for membership and composition of the committee.
-2. The total number of committee members is to be 7.
+2. The total number of committee members is to be five (5).
 3. The office-bearers of the association are as follows:
   - the president,
   - the vice-president,